 To build a minimal application, you must first define the topic.
-Interface Definition Language (IDL) is used to define the data type of the topic and you have more information about IDL in Introduction.
+To define the data type of the topic Fast-RTPS offers two different approaches, dynamically through Dynamic Topic Types and statically through Interface Definition Language (IDL).
+In this example, we will define the data type statically with IDL, you have more information about IDL in Introduction.

 Write an IDL file containing the specification you want.
 In this case, a single string is sufficient.